 For up-to-date information on payroll loans available for business owners affected by the coronavirus pandemic, you can refer to our Paycheck Protection Program loans guide.

-In essence, payroll loans are any form of debt financing that can provide business owners with the funds necessary to pay their employees.
-Generally speaking, payroll loans need to fund quickly enough for borrowers to be able to make payroll with a fast turnaround.
+A payroll loan is a type of funding that helps businesses pay their employees.
+Many forms of financing can be used as payroll loans, including lines of credit and invoice financing, because they fund quickly enough to cover your payroll costs.
 Most lenders will consider payroll as a general working capital expense—so these small business loans are often synonymous with working capital loans.

 If you think a payroll loan might meet your business financing needs, this guide is here to help.

-In terms of repayment, once again, due to the short-term nature of these loans, you’ll see that lenders are more likely to require daily or weekly payments, as opposed to a longer-term monthly repayment schedule.
+In terms of repayment, due to the short-term nature of these loans, lenders are more likely to require daily or weekly payments for payroll loans, as opposed to a longer-term monthly repayment schedule.

-As we just mentioned, the rates and terms of your payroll loan will depend on the specific type of loan and the small business lender you work with.
-Generally, however, you can expect your rates and terms to fall within the following ranges:
+The rates and terms of payroll loans will depend on the specific type of loan and the small business lender you work with.
+Generally, however, you can expect the following ranges:

-If you’re looking for a payroll loan, you need capital fast and you need to use it for a very specific purpose.
+If you’re looking for a payroll loan, you need capital fast for a very specific purpose.
 The three types of business loans below—short-term loans, business lines of credit, and invoice financing—can give you access to cash quickly, and there are no restrictions on how you can use that capital.

 Although it may be tempting to apply for a bank or SBA loan—as these loans will offer highly qualified borrowers the best terms and rates—these loans will require extensive application processes and will be slow to fund.